LuciusColt/CAIN/content/GM Information/Archived Hunts/A SOW THAT NEVER WAS/INVESTIGATION REPORT - A SOW THAT NEVER WAS.md

 You visit the hotel Viktor is staying at, it's only a few blocks away from The Marrow, it's quiet when he answers the door.

-**Ethan Mulder**, early-30s, immaculate suit, and the faint smell of cologne that can’t quite cover the scent of stale liquor.
+**Viktor Mulder**, early-30s, immaculate suit, and the faint smell of cologne that can’t quite cover the scent of stale liquor.
 He looks you over with a politeness that feels rehearsed.
 Behind him, the penthouse is spotless — cleaner than any space occupied by grief should be.

 “Oh… right, the investigators,” he says, stepping aside.
 “They told me someone might come by.”